gatsbyjs/gatsby/examples/using-remark/src/pages/2019-02-06---graphviz/index.md

 }
 ```

-You can overwrite the `style` attribute if you don't like that behaviour:
+You can overwrite the `style` attribute if you don't like that behavior:

     ```dot style=""
     digraph graphname {